Amira 150 and Amira 300 (Moclobemide)

 Alcohol & Driving

-Be cautious with alcohol and driving while taking Amira, as it can affect your alertness and coordination.
+Be cautious with alcohol consumption and driving while taking Amira, as it can affect your alertness and coordination.

 Alcohol